luke-chang/js-spatial-navigation/README.md

 SpatialNavigation calls this function every time when it tries to traverse every single candidate.
 You can ignore arbitrary elements by returning `false`.

-#### `ignoreInnerDimensionValidation`
+#### `ignoreOffsetDimensionValidation`

   + Type: `'boolean'`
   + Default: `false`

-When the library checks whether an element is navigable or not, it validates the inner width and height values to be greater than zero and only then there're navigable.
-There're also cases where the inner width and height are zero but the element is still visible and therefore needs to be focusable.
+When the library checks whether an element is navigable or not, it validates the offset width and height values to be greater than zero and only then the element is navigable.
+There're also cases where the offset width and height are zero but the element is still visible and therefore needs to be focusable.
-In such cases it's possible to disable that validator for a particular section or globally.
+In such cases it's possible to disable the validation at all for a particular section or globally.

 ### Custom Attributes